Category: Calendar Tools

 Google Calendar

-Skedda fails first because resource management requires periodic oversight.
+Skedda fails first because it requires periodic oversight before resource management.

 Verdict